Union County Courthouse (Indiana)

-Union County Courthouse is a historic courthouse located at Liberty, Union County, Indiana.
+Union County Courthouse is a historic courthouse located at Liberty, Indiana.
 It was designed by noted Indianapolis architect George W. Bunting and built in 1890–1891.
 It is a two-story, rectangular, Richardsonian Romanesque style rock faced ashlar stone building on a raised basement.
 It has a hipped roof and features an arched entrance and four-story clock tower.

 It was listed on the National Register of Historic Places in 1987.
 It is located in the Liberty Courthouse Square Historic District.